Home

 There are also rules of equilibrium that must be respected in order to qualify for certain types of financing.
 These rules correspond, for example, to debt ratios to be respected or a certain repayment capacity to be reached.

-Finally, another constraint related to the financial structure of the company to consider is the cost of financing.
-Some financing options can be very expensive depending on how the organization has financed itself in the past.
+Finally, another constraint linked to the company's financial structure is the cost of financing.
+Some financing options can be very costly, depending on how the organization has financed itself in the past.
+But beyond cost, the choice of organization from which to seek financing plays a decisive role in the conditions obtained, the responsiveness, and the support offered.

 For example, a company with a lot of debt will have to pay exorbitant interest rates if it wants to take out a new loan.